koinbaseprologin/wallet/index.md

 <br>
 <br>The sign-in process will take a bit of time, and once your user name and password have been verified, you will be able to enter your Còinbase pro Lògin account.
 <br>
 <br>Check whether the Caps Lock is turned on or off if your user name or password is incorrect.
-If the Còinbase pro Lògin error remains, double-check that you wrote the words correctly and did not make any mistakes with the spelling.
+If the Còinbase Wallet Lògin error remains, double-check that you wrote the words correctly and did not make any mistakes with the spelling.
 If the issue persists, select "Forgot Username and Password" and follow the prompts to make a new Lògin and password.
-<br>How to Reset your Còinbase Pro Lògin account password?
+<br>How to Reset your Còinbase Wallet Lògin account password?
 <br>To tackle the Còinbase pro Lògin issue, you can reset your account password via the below guide.
 <br>
 <br>1.
 On the Còinbase pro Lògin screen, type your email and password.